ucanews.com reporter, HanoiUpdated: August 07, 2018 05:42 AM GMT

 They said protest marches in many cities and provinces on June 10 opposing the two laws and demanding freedom of speech, expression, information, gathering and association were a good sign of citizens' desire for national existence, peace and development.

-held by activists shows that 97 percent of 3,365 voters demanded the draft be repealed as of Aug.
+An online referendum on the draft law on economic zones held by activists shows that 97 percent of 3,365 voters demanded the draft be repealed as of Aug.
 6.